Top-NotchOutdoorSearch

 Standing water is a different story.

-Reinforced grommets and a small-ear design let us stake it down when the wind picked up.
+Reinforced grommets and a small-ear design let you stake it down when the wind picks up.

 Renogy backs it with a 2-year material and workmanship warranty.

-It holds a 4.5 star average across 707 Amazon ratings.
+It holds a 4.5 star average across 707 Amazon ratings, and build quality is one of the things owners praise most.

 Durability & Build QualityRating